crowelab/PyIR/README.md

 with CentOS 6).
 If unsure

 ##### 3. Installed correctly but packages are missing
-Ensure that the version of pip used to install pyir-plus is associated with the correct version of python you are attempting to run.
+Ensure that the version of pip used to install pyir is associated with the correct version of python you are attempting to run.
 This can also be an issue with virtual environments.